- Starts at: 09:00h

 - Organiser: T.M.C.
 Asser Instituut

 The spring academy on artificial intelligence and international law is an innovative one-week training programme.
 It provides you with insights into the current and future issues raised by AI from the perspective of international law and related disciplines.
-For this fifth edition, the programme will take place in the week of 27-31 March 2023 in The Hague.
+For this not-to-miss fifth edition, the programme will take place in the week of 27-31 March 2023 in person in The Hague.
 Register now as seats are limited.
+Read the full programme.

 Artificial intelligence (AI) is increasingly present in almost all sectors of our society, ranging from security, healthcare, and criminal justice to everyday uses for transportation and smart cities.
 AI innovation is significantly augmenting human capabilities in innumerable ways.
 However, with the increasing use of AI in many aspects of our lives comes an increasing number of emerging ethical, legal, and policy challenges.
 There is a need for a better understanding of how these emerging technologies can be disruptive to fundamental legal norms and systems of international governance.